SLogic: Subgraph-Informed Logical Rule Learning for Knowledge Graph Completion: The SLogic Framework

 \subsubsection{Rule Base Construction}

 The initial step of our method is to mine a comprehensive set of logical rules from the training knowledge graph $\mathcal{G}$.
 To extract these rules, we iterate through each ground truth triple $(h, r_h, t)$ in the training set.
 For each triple, we treat it as a positive example of a rule instantiation where $r_h$ is the head relation.
 We then perform a Depth-First Search (DFS) to find all simple paths connecting the head entity $h$ and the tail entity $t$ within the graph, up to the predefined maximum length $L$.
 Each discovered path is converted into its corresponding relational path, which forms a candidate rule body $\mathbf{r}_b$.
 After enumerating all candidate rules, we quantify their quality using established statistical metrics.
-For each rule $r_h \leftarrow \mathbf{r}_b$, we compute its {\em standard confidence}, defined as the conditional probability $P(r_h|\mathbf{r}_b)$,
+For each rule $r_h \leftarrow \mathbf{r}_b$, we compute its {\em standard confidence}, defined as the conditional probability $P(r_h|\mathbf{r}_b)$, where $\#(\mathbf{r}_b, r_h)$ is the count of entity pairs connected by both the body path $\mathbf{r}_b$ and the head relation $r_h$, and $\#(\mathbf{r}_b)$ is the total count of entity pairs connected by the body path.